Probing Dark Matter Using Precision Measurements of Stellar Accelerations: Conclusion

 \section{Conclusion}

 In this Letter, we put forth the idea of using precision RV measurements to quantify the local DM density.
 More specifically, we propose to track the velocity of stars over time to extract their accelerations, thereby directly probing the local gravitational potential and foregoing the equilibrium assumption used with static measurements of stellar velocities.
 The exquisite RV precision and stability achievable with astro-comb wavelength calibrators and exoplanet spectrographs, combined with next-generation large telescopes, should make it feasible to measure stellar accelerations directly at the necessary level of $10^{-8}$ cm/s$^{2}$.
+Importantly, detecting accelerations at this level with an ensemble of 10$^3$ stars requires the reduction of the effect of stellar noise on RV measurements to <10 cm/s.
 In the future, measurements over a wide range of pointing directions could allow construction of a map of the gravitational potential of the Galaxy.

 We conclude by emphasizing two key points.
 First, though the technical challenges are daunting for a large observing campaign to map stellar accelerations and constrain dark matter models, we believe such a program will become feasible in the next decade.
 Second, the dataset that would result from this effort, providing precision RVs from $\sim$~10$^3$ stars, would be rich and valuable for other areas of astrophysics: e.g., many long-period exoplanets and stellar companions would likely be detected and characterized in the process.
 It is our hope that the exciting prospects for exoplanet and stellar astronomy as well as dark matter physics will encourage others to consider the stellar acceleration idea and pursue it further.\\